Arkansas Traveler (folklore): Vaudeville stage

 "The Arkansas Traveler" was a popular comedy sketch on the vaudeville circuit.
 It revolved around the encounter of a (usually lost) traveling city person with a local, wise-cracking fiddle player.
 Various jokes at the expense of the "city slicker" were interspersed with instrumental versions of the song.
 In many versions, the city person is also a fiddle player, and as the sketch progresses, eventually learns the tune and plays along with the country bumpkin.

 Music

-An phonograph cylinder recording of the song survives, from around 1890.
+A phonograph cylinder recording of the song survives, from around 1890.
 The contemporary singer Michelle Shocked includes a vaudeville-style version of "Arkansas Traveler" on her 1992 album of the same name.
 Jerry Garcia and David Grisman also do a version on their 1993 album Not for Kids Only.

 Film

 "The Arkansas Traveler" was frequently featured in animated cartoons in the 1930s and 1940s, most prolifically by Carl Stalling in music he composed for the Merrie Melodies and Looney Tunes series.
 It usually was played, sloppily, when a yokel, hillbilly, or "country bumpkin" character would appear on screen.
 A slow version of the "Bringing home a baby bumble-bee" version is sung by Beaky Buzzard in the short The Bashful Buzzard.

 The popularity and joyfulness of "The Arkansas Traveler" was attested to in the 1932 Academy Award-winning Laurel and Hardy short, The Music Box.
 In this film, the boys labored to haul a player piano up a long flight of stairs and into a house through a bedroom window.
 Near the conclusion of their adventure, as they are starting to clean up the mess surrounding the newly installed piano, Stan and Ollie play a roll of "Patriotic Melodies".
 They dance with much grace and amusement to "The Arkansas Traveler", followed briefly by "Dixie".
 Marvin Hatley, who composed Laurel and Hardy's "Cuckoo" theme song, was the pianist for this sequence; the player piano was not real.